From Plate to Prevention: A Dietary Nutrient-aided Platform for Health Promotion in Singapore: Preliminaries

-Probing into the \dataset dataset, we observe two critical issues in this food dataset that are prevalent in real-world food datasets exemplified in Figure~\ref{fig:data issues}: (i) intra-class variation meaning that the food images in the same category may exhibit high dissimilarity in appearance, which gives rise to hard positive samples, and (ii) inter-class resemblance indicating that some dishes may look similar to each other despite being in different categories, which results in hard negative samples.
+\textbf{Efficacy.} There are two critical issues prevalent in real-world food datasets exemplified in Figure~\ref{fig:data issues}: (i) intra-class variation meaning that the food images in the same food category may exhibit high dissimilarity in appearance, e.g., varied types of ``sushi'', which gives rise to hard positive samples, and (ii) inter-class resemblance indicating that some dishes may look similar to each other despite being in different categories, such as ``sushi'' and ``salmon - grilled'', which results in hard negative samples.
 The existence of such hard positive/negative samples tends to impede the food recognition approaches to achieve satisfactory performance.
-To address this issue, we introduce supervised contrastive learning (\scl) that encourages hard positive/negative sample mining into the food recognition task and propose the \model model for recognizing food categories accurately.
-We summarize our main contributions below. \begin{itemize}[leftmargin=*] \item Stemming from the shared requirements of diverse dietary management programs, we design and develop the \system platform as a service for food-related analytics.

-\item \system is currently serving a variety of healthcare-oriented applications and healthy living programs in Singapore, bringing benefits to the country and her people in the long run.

-\item We present real use cases to highlight the importance of localized datasets to the healthcare management of specific countries, and collect, clean, and release a localized Singaporean food dataset \dataset with a systematic curation pipeline in order to foster data management research in food computing.

-\item We identify the particular challenges of food images, namely intra-class variation and inter-class resemblance, which result in hard positive/negative samples hindering the food recognition performance.
-To address these, we introduce \scl into the model design and devise the \model model to facilitate the mining of hard positive/negative samples for boosted performance.

-\item We conduct an extensive experimental evaluation to validate the effectiveness of \model, which confirms the accuracy of \model and simultaneously offers practitioners fresh insights into data-intensive healthcare applications. \end{itemize}

-Despite our focus on Singaporean food, our design of the \system platform for accommodating different applications, and our systematic data preparation pipeline can be used for other countries' food computing and related research, exhibiting enormous potential in promoting similar research directions and improving healthcare.
+Therefore, advanced techniques should be introduced to alleviate both issues to improve the efficacy of food recognition. }

+\ind{In this section, we present our proposed dietary nutrient-aided healthcare platform \system.
+We start with how \system addresses each respective challenge in Section~\ref{subsec:challenges} and then demonstrate its architecture overview.
+Finally, we elaborate on how \system serves the four representative application scenarios in Singapore.}